TTTAttributedLabel/TTTAttributedLabel/README.md

 - `highlightedShadowRadius` / `highlightedShadowOffset` / `highlightedShadowColor`
 - `truncationTokenString`

-####Accessibility
+### Accessibility

-As of version 1.1.0, `TTTAttributedLabel` contains support for `UIAccessibility`, which allows vision-impared and other VoiceOver users to tap on embedded links.  `accessibilityValue` is set for URL, phone number, and date links.
+As of version 1.10.0, `TTTAttributedLabel` supports VoiceOver, through the  `UIAccessibilityElement` protocol.
+Each link can be individually selected, with an `accessibilityLabel` equal to its string value, and a corresponding `accessibilityValue` for URL, phone number, and date links.
 Developers who wish to change this behavior or provide custom values should create a subclass and override `accessibilityElements`.

 ## Installation